matematiflo/MathlibDependency/README.md

 lake exe cache get
 ```

-This downloads the Mathlib binaries, so you can avoid building Mathlib locally (which takes a long time).
-In principle, though, this can be done via the command `lake build`.
+This downloads the compiled Mathlib files, so you can avoid building Mathlib locally (which takes a long time).
+In principle, though, this can also be done automatically via the command `lake build`.

 ### Go to the test file